ZupIT/nimbus-docs/compose/config.md

 > Article level: basic.

+# Configuration

-# Actions
+# Creating actions
 Check the [specification](/specification/action.md) to know more about the definition of Nimbus Actions.

-# Creating actions

 ```kotlin
 /*